1. Can Ground Penetrating Radar determine the difference between rebar and electrical conduit?

 Q: What is the maximum distance Ground Penetrating Radar System will travel to perform your work?

-A: GPRS provides nationwide Ground Penetrating Radar services with offices in over 50 different geographic locations from coast to coast.
+A: GPRS provides nationwide Ground Penetrating Radar services with offices in every major city from coast to coast.
 Simply put, we are willing to do what it takes to accomplish your project goals, including travel.